hyperledger/identus-edge-agent-sdk-ts/README.md

 npm run start
 ```

+#### Implementing storage for the SDK
+This SDK exposes Pluto, a storage interface that should be implemented by the user, in the most appropriate way for a particular use case.

+We don't provide a default implementation out of the box at the moment, but we do provide a couple of demo implementations that can be used to get started with demos and testing.

+Provided demo implementations are intentionally oversimplified and SHOULD NOT be used in production.

 #### Demo development mode

 To run browser demo app, just run `npm run dev:browser` and browser will automatically open and load the demo app.